tsenhungwu/Data-Engineer-Project/Isongs_Apache_Cassandra/READ.md

 - Data modeling with Apache Cassandra.
 - Built an ETL pipeline which transfers data from csv files in local directories into tables in Apache Cassandra using Python and CQL queries (Cassandra Query Language).
-- Formulated queries for answering specific questions (as I illustrated abov in introduction).
+- Formulated queries for answering specific questions (as I illustrated above).

 # Technology